Search

 Cons:

-• Limited set of features, probably not flexible enough to create complex applications.
+• A limited set of features, probably not flexible enough to create complex applications.

 • The API is not easy to use for beginners or intermediates.